 Google Alleges Rigging of Wireless Microphone White Space Tests

-.
-This week, Google's Larry Page claimed the FedEx field tests were rigged
+TV Technology covered it in the article Philips Disputes White Space Test 'Failures".
+This week, Google's Larry Page claimed the FedEx field tests were rigged.

 The Google Public Policy Blog reports, "Larry addressed the ways in which TV broadcasters and wireless microphone companies have unfortunately injected politics into the FCC's testing process, referring to August tests at FedEx Field just outside of D.C. and at the Majestic Theater in New York City.
 Those tests were intended to assess whether white space device prototypes could sense the presence of wireless microphone signals.
 However actions suggest that wireless microphone operators actually transmitted not on their normal channels but instead on channels occupied by TV broadcast signals.
 For instance during the FedEx Field test, wireless microphones were improperly used on the very station that carried the broadcast of the game.
 As a result, the white spaces devices naturally could not detect the microphone signals, as they were hidden by the much more powerful TV signals."